AlexandrosPol/Data-Science-Projects/README.md

 # Data-Science-Projects
+R scripts
-R scripts and analysis for k-means clustering on soil data from Northern Greece.
+1. analysis for k-means clustering on soil data from Northern Greece.
+2. apriori algorithm and itemset mining analysis on Countries dataset.
+3. linear regression and principal component analysis on abalone dataset.